Click on the name of a featured speaker to view their panel presentation:

 Santa Fe: "50 years of ‘a learning community’"

 Santa Fe: "St. John’s College Celebrates 50 years in Santa Fe"

 We raise this question, recognizing that liberal education and the great tradition of the American liberal arts college have been put on the defensive of late.
 Small colleges across the nation have to make their case to students, to their parents, and to the public more urgently than ever.
 The causes of this crisis have been analyzed extensively: there is an emerging consensus that the rapid growth of consumerism amidst new economic challenges, and the fragmentation of general studies driven by professional training and specialization in the universities, have led us to undervalue drastically the humane goals of liberal studies.
 These causes are themselves symptomatic of a deeper crisis in our time, a crisis of uncertainty and disorientation affecting every field of human endeavor—scientific, social, intellectual, artistic, and spiritual.
 Precisely in response to this crisis, liberal education can reaffirm its relevance and purposes.

-Questions about the conference should be directed by email to Paul Cooley in the Dean's Office at email@example.com.
+Questions about the conference should be directed to the Dean's Office.